• Skip to primary navigation

 In my first decade of freelancing, I was pretty opposed to anything to do with time tracking.

 My reasoning was that writers and journalists can’t reasonably be expected to track every minute of every hour of our working lives, because our whole lives are working lives.
-I could be taking a long walk or playing Tetris on my computer and actually composing a headline for my latest story and how on earth are we to track that?
+I could be on a long walk or playing Tetris on my computer and actually composing a headline for my latest story.
+How on earth are we to track that?

-In addition, I often found that the more I tracked what I was doing, the less productive I became.
+Further, I found that the more I tracked what I was doing, the less productive I became.
 I like the flexibility of freelancing and anything that makes me feel like an employee (even if I’m the only one who sees the time sheets) just turns me off massively.

 But lately, as I work on increasing my income and get serious about my six-figure goal, I’ve started tracking my time.
 And it’s changing everything about the way I work.